ImperialCollegeLondon/IM-MAG-Data-Processing-Tools/README.md

 ./build-all.sh
 ```

-Test reports appear automatically in the github actions report
+Test reports appear automatically in the github actions report.

-Code coverage data is generated on build into the folder `htmlcov` and is uploaded on every Actions build
+Code coverage data is generated on build into the folder `htmlcov` and is uploaded on every Actions build.

 ## Access different versions of python using pyenv